bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 2.8.2 =
+Fixed issues with image maps and geocoder addresses

 = 2.7.6 =
 added optional cURL to get geolocations if file_get_contents is not allowed on a server (cURL needs to be enabled, obviously)